tombresee/Pyscript_Examination/index.md

   <body>

   <py-script>
-# Tom is inserting his standard python code within these
+# Tom is inserting his standard python code within
-# <py-script> html TAGs:
+# these new <py-script> html TAGs:
 print('Tom is cool.')
 print('If you see this output, it means you did everything right...')
 # Tom is done pasting in his python code...